This post contains affiliate links.

 They were probably using truffle butter.

-This easy, 3 or 4 (depending on how you decide to make it) ingredient recipe wraps truffle flavor into two sticks of butter for a new and improved butter “log” that’s perfect for adding to all of your favorite recipes!
+This easy, 3 or 4 (depending on how you decide to make it) ingredient recipe wraps truffle flavor into two sticks of butter for a new and improved butter “log.”
+It’s perfect for adding to truffle popcorn, truffle fries, truffle mac and cheese, and more!

-Truffle butter is a type of flavored butter that is infused with truffles!
-Truffle mushrooms are a highly prized and aromatic type of mushroom that grows underground.
+Yes, sort of.
+Truffles are mushrooms.
+But they are a highly prized and aromatic type of mushroom.
+Rather than grow above ground, they grow underground.
 They have a distinct and intense flavor that is often described as earthy, musky, and slightly garlicky.

-- Black Truffle: Then, we’ll pair the truffle oil with 1 tablespoon of finely chopped black truffle!
-This will provide nice and fresh flavor.
-You can substitute this with an additional 1 tablespoon of truffle oil if desired (tips on where to find truffle mushrooms here).
+- Black Truffle: Then, we’ll pair the truffle oil with finely chopped black truffle!
+White truffle will work, too, but it has a more mild flavor.
+You can substitute this with an additional 1 tablespoon of truffle oil.

 If you only have salted butter in your fridge, don’t let that stop you from making this!
 You can use the salted butter but omit the added salt.